matifrancois/ITBA-Circuit_Theory/TP1_TC/README.md

 - LTspice file.
 - Excel or csv template with measurements.

-To download the source of the program follow the instructions inside the "Plot-Tool" folder.
+To download the source code of the program follow the instructions inside the "Plot-Tool" folder.

 ## Image of the program running.